sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 File Structure
 ==============

 **Fly-QMA** uses a standardized file structure, and will automatically adhere to this format by creating and updating  various subdirectories and files as needed.
-It is also possible to integrate external analyses (such as a segmentation mask) into the Fly-QMA workflow by manually incorporating them in accordance with the standardized file structure outlined below.

 The file structure is hierarchically organized into three levels:

  1. **EXPERIMENT**: One or more tissue samples imaged under the same conditions.